Citrus Mint Electrolyte Drink – Extremely Easy

 - Add grapefruit and lemon juice, stir in the honey until fully dissolved, and mix in sea salt and mint leaves.

-- Let it rest for 10–15 minutes to infuse the flavour.
+- Let it rest for 10–15 minutes to infuse the flavor.

 - Serve chilled or over ice for a delightful citrus mint drink experience.